Pushkar524/Examination_Seat_Allotment_system/README.md

    - Click "Generate Allotments" button
    - System automatically assigns seats to all students

+4. **Assign Invigilators:**
+   - Navigate to "Assign Invigilators" page
+   - View all invigilators and their current assignments
+   - Use dropdown to assign invigilators to specific rooms
+   - Assignments are saved immediately

-4. **View & Export:**
+5. **View & Export:**
-   - View complete allotment table
+   - View complete allotment table with room and seat details
-   - Export as Excel or PDF for distribution
+   - Click "Export Excel" for spreadsheet download
+   - Click "Export PDF" for formatted document
+   - Use "Export by Room" dropdown for room-specific PDF reports

 ### For Students